 - Accommodation: Saint Naum Monastery

-Today the last ride of your holiday brings you back to Ohrid along the eastern shores of the lake.
+Today, the last ride of your holiday brings you back to Ohrid along the lake’s eastern shores.
 After about 15 km you will pass the Bay of Bones: a replica of a settlement on the water from the Bronze Age, definitely worth a visit.
-At the end of the ride you will cycle through the fertile hinterland of Ohrid with its wide variety of fruit orchards.
+At the end of the ride, you will cycle through the fertile hinterland of Ohrid with its wide variety of fruit orchards.
 You will reach the hotel in Ohrid via narrow back roads, located directly near the lake.

 - Cycling for the day: 48 km, ↑400 m